 Combine content attributes with custom fields

-The flexibility of AnQiCMS lies in its powerful content model and custom field functionality.This means you can set skip conditions based on any built-in properties or custom fields of any article, product, or single page.
+The flexibility of AnQiCMS lies in its powerful content model and custom field features.This means you can set skip conditions based on any built-in or custom field of an article, product, or single page.

-For example, if you want to skip articles that do not have a thumbnail set, you can do it this way:
+For example, if you want to skip articles that do not have a thumbnail set, you can do this:

 {% archiveList archives with type="list" limit="10" %}